kajeeja-metal/kmkm-wordpress/wp-content/plugins/woo-advanced-shipment-tracking/readme.txt

 3. Select default shipping provider from setting page and add tracking number in order page.

 == Changelog ==

+= 2.4.2 =
+* Fixed issue in tracking page for unknown status
+* Added PostNL International 3S,GLS Europe and Yun Express Tracking  provider
+* In tracking url added two more parameter - %country_code% and %postal_code%
+* Updated code for add tracking item programatically
+* Updated tracking page endpoint
+* Removed Tracking URL validation for add/edit custom shiping provider and if not added tracking url than not display track button

+= 2.4.1 =
+* Fixed Hermes World shipping provider issue
+* Fixed warnings Undefined index: Hermes Germany
+* Updated completed order status to shipped on "On which customer order status email to include tracking info?" is "Rename the “Completed” Order status to “Shipped”" enabled

+= 2.4 =
+* Fixed warnings in tracking page
+* Fixed error from customizer if WooCommerce uninstalled
+* Fixed date format issue in Bulk Upload
+* Addes Sync Providers List functionality for all users
+* Added Hermes World Shipping provider
+* Added option for "mark as shipped" will be selected by default when adding tracking info to orders
+* Added Shipment Status filter in order list panel
+* Updated Delivered orderemail customizer layout and Google analytics tracking
+* Updated tracking page design

+= 2.3.9 =
+* Added "DHL Freight" provider
+* Added functionality when check connection store status if api key is not available in plugin than add it

+= 2.3.8 =
+* Fixed - Trackship connection issue when trackship setting saved

 = 2.3.7 =
 * Removed option auto change of delivered orders to completed when deactivating